interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 The following sections describe the general functions of each layer in the protocol suite.
 For an alternate explanation with detailed depictions of the protocols' data formats, see [IL-RFC-33: Relationship Between Protocols](../0033-relationship-between-protocols/0033-relationship-between-protocols.md).

-#### Comparison to Traditional Financial Infrastructure

-The layers of Interledger are similar to the different layers of traditional inter-bank systems:

-- Interledger's _Application_ layer serves a similar purpose as _messaging_ in banking terms.
-- Interledger's _Transport_ and _Interledger_ layers combined are similar to a _clearing_ system in banking, though there are some differences.
-(For more details, see [IL-RFC-32: Peering, Clearing, and Settling](../0032-peering-clearing-settlement/0032-peering-clearing-settlement.md).)
-- The underlying _Ledger_ systems are equivalent of _settlement_ in banking terms. _Link protocols_ connect these underlying systems to the Interledger Protocol layer.

 #### Ledger Protocols

-At the bottom level are ledger protocols, which are not part of the Interledger protocol suite.
-Instead, this level represents the existing money systems that Interledger connects.
+The Interledger protocol suite sits atop a level which we call "ledger protocols".
+This level represents the existing money systems that Interledger connects.
+Even though they are not strictly part of the Interledger protocol suite, they are an indispensable part of the Interledger model.

 As payments flow between two nodes using the Interledger protocol, their obligations increase and occasionally offset one another.
-When the outstanding balance reaches the limit of what the nodes are willing to sustain, they need to _settle_ those obligations in some money system they have in common.
+Before the outstanding balance reaches the limit of what the nodes are willing to sustain, they need to _settle_ those balances in some money system they have in common.

-For purposes of Interledger, we call all such systems _ledgers_.
+For purposes of Interledger, we call all settlement systems _ledgers_.
 These can include banks, blockchains, peer-to-peer payment schemes, automated clearing house (ACH), mobile money institutions, central-bank operated real-time gross settlement (RTGS) systems, and even more.

 Thus, before doing business using Interledger, each pair of participants must choose a way to settle their obligations, and establish limits for how much money they are willing to be owed for how much time before settling.
-The details of this agreement do not matter to the rest of Interledger as long as settlement for one relationship is not dependent on the status of any other relationships.
+The details of this agreement do not matter to the rest of Interledger as long they hold to one rule:

+**Settlement for one account MUST NOT depend on the status of any other accounts.**

-On some ledgers, technologies such as collateralized payment channels can provide high-speed settlement without a risk that the other side may not pay.
+If settlement of one account in the Interledger is contingent on the status of another account or relationship, this could create the threat of cascading risks and failures, similar to problems that occurred during the 2008 global financial crisis.
+Nodes can protect themselves from such risks by choosing to use settlement technologies such as collateralized payment channels where available.
+These types of arrangements can provide high-speed settlement without a risk that the other side may not pay.
 For more information on different ledger types and settlement strategies, see [IL-RFC-22: Hashed Timelock Agreements](../0022-hashed-timelock-agreements/0022-hashed-timelock-agreements.md).

 Nodes can also choose never to settle their obligations.
 This configuration may be useful when several nodes representing different pieces of software or devices are all owned by the same person or business, and all their traffic with the outside world goes through a single "home router" connector.
 This is the model of [moneyd](https://github.com/interledgerjs/moneyd), one of the current implementations of Interledger.